ilhye/PetPeeve/README.md

   ```sh
   pip install -r requirements.txt
   ```
-6. **Add API key:** To get the location get the API key from [openweatherapp.org](https://openweathermap.org/) and navigate to .env_sample, then change it into .env where you should set the API_KEY on the API key you get from the Openweathermap.
+6. **Add API key:** To get the weather information such as heat index and temperature, get the API key from [openweatherapp.org](https://openweathermap.org/) and navigate to .env_sample, then change it into .env where you should set the API_KEY on the API key you get from the Openweathermap.
   ```sh
   API_KEY=YOUR_API_KEY
   ```